dheeru015/playing-with-sql/Uber/Third Transaction/Question.md

 Assume you are given the table below on Uber transactions made by users.
 Write a query to obtain the third transaction of every user.
 Output the user id, spend and transaction date.

-Here’s the properly formatted table with proper indentation:

 ### **transactions Table**
 | Column Name        | Type      |